The many forms of art

 The word graffiti has long been used to refer to figure drawings and inscriptions which were found on walls of ruins like those found in Pompeii.
 Over time, however, the meaning of the word has changed and now it includes any type of graphic applied onto a surface in such a manner that it constitutes vandalism.

-The first graffiti in a marble The very first example of graffiti in a “modern style” can still be seen in Ephesus.
+The very first example of graffiti in a “modern style” can still be seen in Ephesus.
 It is believed to have been an ancient advert for a brothel, with the graffiti showing a handprint which has a vague resemblance to a heart together with a number, a footprint and an image of a female head.

 Graffiti as we recognize it today, however, didn't arrive until the 20th century.
 It is most linked to the punk rock anti-establishment movement of the 1970s with bands like Crass and Black Flag stenciling their logos and names widely.